APNIC-Labs/draft-kskroll-sentinel/README.md

    responses, ("other") which is similarly an indeterminate response with respect to the trusted key state.

-4. Sentinel Tests for a Set of Resolvers
+4. Sentinel Tests from Hosts with More than One Configured Resolve

    The description in Section 3 describes a trust anchor test that can be used in the simple situation where the test queries were being passed to a single recursive resolver that directly queries authoritative name servers.

-   However, the common end user scenario is where a user's local DNS resolution environment is configured to use a set of recursive resolvers.
+   However, the common end-user scenario is where a user's local DNS resolution environment is configured to use more than one recursive resolver.
 The single resolver test technique will not function reliably in such cases, as a a SERVFAIL response from one resolver may cause the local stub resolver to repeat the query against one of the other configured resolvers and the results may be inconclusive.